See the graduate handbook for details about the PhD degree requirements.

-During the first three years in the program, students take 13 graduate seminars, including a required Seminar in Pedagogy and core courses from two of the departmental programs that are part of the PhD (Composition, Film, and Literature).
+During the first three years in the program, students take a variety of graduate seminars, including a required Seminar in Pedagogy and core courses from two of the departmental programs that are part of the PhD (Composition, Film, and Literature).
 All students take a one-credit practicum, Introduction to Graduate Study.
 The remainder of the courses needed to complete the PhD may be taken from a range of course offerings in areas such as early modern literature, postcolonial literature, world cinema, eighteenth- and nineteeth-century British literature, rhetoric and composition, US literature from the seventeenth century to the twentieth, literacy and pedagogy, British and US modernisms, children’s literature.

 PhD candidates must demonstrate significant acquaintance with one or more languages other than English.